tlezovicova/How-to-measure-bias-in-automatic-speech-recognition-systems/README.md

 # How-to-measure-bias-in-automatic-speech-recognition-systems

 ## Overview
-This repository contains the implementation and results of an extensive analysis of bias metrics in Automatic Speech Recognition (ASR) systems.
+This repository contains the implementation and results of an extensive analysis of bias metrics in Automatic Speech Recognition (ASR) systems for the [Research Project](https://github.com/TU-Delft-CSE/Research-Project) 2024 at the [TU Delft](https://github.com/TU-Delft-CSE).
 The project aims to explore various bias metrics that do not rely on a reference group, providing insights into the fairness and performance disparities across different demographic groups.

 ## Repository Structure
 - `average.py`: Script to calculate G2Average metric.